1. Home

 What to Pack for Germany- Traveling to Germany Checklist

-This Traveling to Germany checklist leans more to what women need than men (sorry guys) but it’s general enough for everyone to check out.
-One of the great things is that you really don’t need more stuff for a 2-3 week visit than you need for one.
-You can wash in between.
+This Traveling to Germany checklist leans more toward what women need than men (sorry guys) but it’s general enough for everyone to check out.
+One of the great things is that you don’t need more for a 2-3 week visit than you need for one.
+You can (hopefully) do some washing in between.
+To make things even more interesting, WHEN you go to Germany is important.
+You won’t need those tank tops unless it’s July.
+I’ve broken it down by type of thing, and I also recommend whether you should carry it on or pack it into the suitcase.

 packing list for germany